johndatserakis/modern-webpack-starter/README.md

 # install dependencies
 npm install

-# serve using webpack-dev-server with hot reload
+# serve using webpack-dev-server with hot reload at http://localhost:8080/
 npm run watch

 # build for production